ShuvamAich/shuvamaich.github.io/projects/Text2Speech.md

 date: 10-2024 to 02-2025
 published: true
 labels:
+  - Diffusion
-  - Lisp
+  - Llama3.2
-  - GitHub
+  - GradTTS
 summary: "Developed a text-to-speech diffusion model to process audio from text data.
 Fine-tuning the diffusion model using these datasets.
-Performing an extensive evaluation of the model to determine its efficacy."
+Performing an extensive evaluation of the model to determine its efficacy, supervised by Dr. Mojtaba Nayyeri"
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">